An improved setting for generalized functions: fine ultrafunctions: Preliminary notions

 Notice that in order to distinguish the limit (\ref{lim}) (which we will call \textit{Cauchy limit}) from the $\Lambda $-limit, we have used the symbols "$\lambda \rightarrow \Lambda $" and "$\lambda \uparrow \Lambda $" respectively.

 In the rest of this section, we will make some remarks for the readers who are not familiar with NSA.
-The points 1,2,4 are not surprising since we expect to be satisfied by any notion of limit provided the target space be equipped with a reasonable topology.
+The points 1,2,4 are not surprising since we expect them to be satisfied by any notion of limit provided the target space be equipped with a reasonable topology.
 The point 3 can be considered as a definition.
 In axiom \ref{EU}, the new (and, for someone, surprising) fact is that every net has a $\Lambda $-limit.
-Nevertheless Axiom \ref{EU} is not contradictory and a model for it can be constructed in ZFC (see e.g. \cite {ultra} or \cite{BL2021}).
+Nevertheless Axiom \ref{EU} is not contradictory and a model for it can be constructed in ZFC (see section \ref {cen} or \cite{ultra} or \cite{BL2021} for further details).

 Probably the first question which a newcomer to the world of NSA would ask is the following: what is the limit of a sequence such that $\varphi (\lambda ):=(-1)^{\left\vert \lambda \right\vert }$ since it takes the values $+1$ if $\left\vert \lambda \right\vert $ is even or $-1$ if $ \left\vert \lambda \right\vert $ is odd.
 Let us see what Axiom \ref{EU} tells us.
 By \ref{EU}.\ref{A3} and \ref{EU}.\ref{EU1},